thiago-grabe/beaver-choice-paper-project/README.md

 - **Reorder Threshold**: 100 units minimum
 - **OpenAI Model**: gpt-4o-mini (configurable in code)

-## 📚 Documentation
+## 📚 Documentation & Reflection

-For detailed technical documentation, see [PROJECT_DOCUMENTATION.md](PROJECT_DOCUMENTATION.md)
+- For detailed technical documentation, see [PROJECT_DOCUMENTATION.md](PROJECT_DOCUMENTATION.md)

-For the complete workflow diagram and agent architecture, see [WORKFLOW_DIAGRAM.md](WORKFLOW_DIAGRAM.md)
+- For the complete workflow diagram and agent architecture, see [WORKFLOW_DIAGRAM.md](WORKFLOW_DIAGRAM.md)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions, please refer to the project documentation or create an issue in the repository.
+- The reflection report and rubric compliance are included in the documentation files above.